 Since the resurgence of the Black Lives Matter Movement, many people have stated they are looking for Canadian based BIPOC owned businesses to shop with... well now is the time to put your money where your mouth is!
-This year, skip the big box store and shop Black owned small business for the holidays and beyond.
+This year, skip the big box store and shop BIPOC owned small business for the holidays and beyond.
 It is a great (and tangible) step toward breaking the cycle of white supremacy in business.

-Click on each photo below to learn about the driven Black entrepreneur, their ethical business and how you can support them - whether it is through a product purchase, an Instagram follow, or a tip via PayPal.
+Click on each photo below to learn about the driven Black entrepreneur, their ethical business and how you can support them - whether it is through a raffle ticket, product purchase, an Instagram follow, or a tip via PayPal.

 INTRODUCING THE ENTREPRENEURS

 OGE, owner of OGE AJIBE, and RECIPIENT of the $5000 BURSARY